Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 ``Heavy nodes`` run sensor services and store their own logs in a local Elasticsearch instance.
 Heavy nodes are added to the manager node's cluster search configuration, so the data that resides on the nodes can be queried from the manager node.
 Heavy nodes are not recommended for most use cases.

 When using a ``forward node``, Elastic Stack components are not enabled. :ref:`filebeat` forwards all logs to :ref:`logstash` on the manager node, where they are stored in Elasticsearch on the manager node or a search node (if the manager node has been configured to use search nodes).
 From there, the data can be queried through the use of cross-cluster search.

-It's important to understand how indices are closed and deleted.
-Indices are closed based on the ``close`` setting shown in the global pillar above.
-This setting configures :ref:`curator` to close any index older than the value given.
-The more indices are open, the more heap is required.
-Having too many open indices can lead to performance issues.
-There are many factors that determine the number of days you can have in an open state, so this is a good setting to adjust specific to your environment.

-Indices are deleted based on the ``log_size_limit`` value in the minion pillar.
-If your disk usage is above the ``log_size_limit`` value, then :ref:`curator` will delete old open indices and ``so-curator-closed-delete`` will delete old closed indices until disk space is back under ``log_size_limit``. ``so-curator-closed-delete`` does not use :ref:`curator` because it cannot calculate disk space used by closed indices.
-For more information, see https://www.elastic.co/guide/en/elasticsearch/client/curator/current/filtertype_space.html.

 Elastic Clustering
 ~~~~~~~~~~~~~~~~~~